Vacuum Bed / Encasement Fetish

 Overview

 The vacuum bed (or "vac bed") is a BDSM device, and the focus of a related fetish, in which a person lies inside a sealed two-layer latex envelope stretched over a frame, from which a pump removes most of the air.
 Atmospheric pressure then presses the latex tightly around the body, producing near-total immobilisation, an all-over compressive embrace, and partial sensory deprivation.
-It is a flagship form of total-enclosure play.
+It is the most rigidly immobilising member of the total-enclosure family.
 This article covers the device's origins, how it is used, its proposed appeal, its rarity, and, because the practice is genuinely hazardous, its safety, consent, and legal dimensions.

 History & origins